chevah/geck/content/python.rst

         #: Can be on multiple lines.
         class_member = True

-* All test functions, test methods, test suites will have docstrings.
+* All test functions, test methods and test suites will have docstrings.

 * Tests methods will be prefixed with ``test_``.